spencerwi/vicinae-kde-windows-kdotool/README.md

-# Vicinae Extension
+# KDE Wayland Windows Vicinae Extension

-Congratulations on generating your new Vicinae extension!
+On KDE Wayland, Vicinae doesn't support searching/raising windows out of the box.
+This patches over that a bit.

+## Requirements

+You have to have [kdotool](https://github.com/jinliu/kdotool) installed on your system for this to work.

+## Developing

-You can install the required dependencies and run your extension in development mode like so:
+You can install the required node dependencies (not kdotool though) and run this extension in development mode like so:

 ```bash
 npm install